 Our perlite quarry, in Milos (Greece).

-Perlite’s typical composition includes 70-75% silicon dioxide, 12-15% aluminum oxide, 3-5% potassium oxide, 3-4% sodium oxide and traces of iron oxide, magnesium oxide and calcium oxide.
+Perlite is a non-crystalline glass with a typical composition including 70-75% silicon dioxide, 12-15% aluminum oxide, 3-5% potassium oxide, 3-4% sodium oxide and traces of iron oxide, magnesium oxide and calcium oxide.

 A closer look at expanded perlite after the heating process.